harjis/kafka-authentication/README.md

 # Kafka-authentication

-This is a prototype on how to implement authentication & encryption on Kafka with SSL & SASL
+This is a prototype on how to use SSL encryption with Kafka

 ## Steps: